piccolomo/plotext/readme/datetime.md

 * Plotting dates or times simply requires passing a list of date-time string objects (such as `"01/01/2000"`, `"12:30:32"` or `"01/01/2000 12:30:32"`) to the plotting functions.

-* To control how `plotext` interprets string as date-time objects use the `date_form(input_form, output_form)` method, where you can change its:
+* To control how `plotext` interprets string as date-time objects use the `date_form()` method, where you can change its:

-  * `input_form` to control the form of date-time strings inputted by the user,
+  * `input_form` parameter to control the form of date-time strings inputted by the user,

-  * `output_form` to control the form of date-time strings outputted by `plotext` (by default equal to `input_form`), including outputted axes date-time ticks.
+  * `output_form` parameter to control the form of date-time strings outputted by `plotext` (by default equal to `input_form`), including outputted axes date-time ticks.

 * The date-time string forms are [the standard ones](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes), with the `%` symbol removed for simplicity; eg: `d/m/Y` (by default), or `d/m/Y H:M:S`.

-* Most of the functions that follow allow to set its input and output form independently, if needed and possible, with their dedicated parameters.
+* If needed, most of the functions that follow allow to optionally set their input and output forms independently, with their correspondent parameters, overwriting the `date_form()` settings.
 - To get today in `datetime` or string form use `today_datetime()` and `today_string()` respectively.

 - To turn a `datetime` object into a string use `datetime_to_string()` or `datetimes_to_string()` for a list instead.

-- To turn a string to a `datetime` object use `string_to_datetime()`.
+- To turn a string into a `datetime` object use `string_to_datetime()`.

 - To turn a string to a numerical timestamp use `string_to_time()` and `strings_to_time()` for a list of strings.